Tony Romo: Personal life

 In November 2007, Romo began dating American singer and actress Jessica Simpson.
-On December 16, 2007, Simpson attended a Dallas Cowboys–Philadelphia Eagles game at Texas Stadium, in which Romo had a bad performance in the loss to the Eagles.
-Controversy erupted before the playoff game against the New York Giants—a game the Cowboys would lose—when pictures surfaced of Romo (along with teammates Jason Witten and Bobby Carpenter) at a resort in Cabo San Lucas with Simpson during the Cowboys Bye Week before playing the Giants.
-On July 13, 2009, People reported that Romo and Simpson broke up on July 9, 2009, the night before her 29th birthday.
+On December 16, 2007, Simpson attended a Dallas Cowboys game at Texas Stadium in which Romo performed poorly in the loss to the Philadelphia Eagles.
+Controversy erupted before the Cowboys' playoff loss to the New York Giants when pictures surfaced of Romo (along with teammates Jason Witten and Bobby Carpenter) at a resort in Cabo San Lucas with Simpson during the Cowboys' bye week before playing the Giants.
+On July 13, 2009, People reported that Romo and Simpson ended their relationship on July 9, 2009, the night before her 29th birthday.

-On May 28, 2011, Romo married Candice Crawford, the 2008 Miss Missouri USA, a former journalist for Dallas television station KDAF, and the sister of actor Chace Crawford.
+On May 28, 2011, Romo married Candice Crawford, the 2008 Miss Missouri USA, a former journalist for Dallas television station KDAF and the sister of actor Chace Crawford.
 They had dated since the summer of 2009 and became engaged on December 16, 2010.
-The couple have three sons together: Hawkins Crawford Romo (born April 9, 2012), Rivers Romo (born March 18, 2014), and Jones McCoy Romo (born August 23, 2017).
+The couple have three sons together: Hawkins Crawford Romo (born April 9, 2012), Rivers Romo (born March 18, 2014) and Jones McCoy Romo (born August 23, 2017).

-Romo is an avid amateur golfer and attempted to qualify for the 2004 EDS Byron Nelson Championship and the 2005 U.S. Open, but failed.
-He failed to make the cut in qualifying for Byron Nelson in 2008.
+Romo is an avid amateur golfer and unsuccessfully attempted to qualify for the 2004 EDS Byron Nelson Championship and the 2005 U.S. Open.
+He again failed to make the cut in qualifying for the Byron Nelson tournament in 2008.
 In February 2018, it was announced that Romo had received a sponsor's exemption to play in the PGA Tour's Corales Puntacana Resort and Club Championship in Punta Cana, Dominican Republic from March 22–25.
-He missed the cut with scores of 77 and 82, dead last in the 132-man field after the second round.
+He missed the cut with scores of 77 and 82, finishing last in the 132-man field after the second round.
 In July 2018, Romo won the American Century Championship, a celebrity tournament.
-Tiger Woods has described Romo (along with John Smoltz) as being the best celebrity golfer he has played with.
+Tiger Woods has described Romo and John Smoltz as the best celebrity golfers with whom he has played.

-Romo is a Christian and has spoken about his faith saying, "My faith has grown and I found that always having Jesus makes things a lot easier in my life.
+Romo is a Christian and has spoken about his faith, saying, "My faith has grown and I found that always having Jesus makes things a lot easier in my life.
 Having Jesus in your life gives you everlasting peace, which never goes away.
 It helps you handle the ups and downs of professional football."

+On July 23, 2026, Romo was arrested on suspicion of operating while intoxicated (OWI) in Milwaukee, Wisconsin.
+His court date is scheduled for September 21.
+On July 31, CBS Sports indefinitely suspended Romo, with J. J. Watt tapped as his replacement for NFL broadcasts.
+On September 1, Romo pleaded no contest to the OWI charge.
+As a result, his driving privileges were revoked for six months.